thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 * It is impractical to calculate an input based on a hash
 * Even small changes to an input will result in a completely new hash that is uncorrelated to a previous hash

+### Exercise

+Write down in your own words why cryptographic hashing is important.
+Once you're finished, we'll discuss what you wrote.

 ## What is a salt?

 Before a password is run through a hashing function, it is recommended to add another layer of protection with something called a salt.
 A **salt** is a random data string that is concatenated to input before it's hashed.